How to increase your UPS System’s Lifetime

 If 24/7 non-stop power must be guaranteed, we can provide systems with extended runtimes or matched UPS and generators.
 Should you be unable to gain planning permission for a conventional generator, or should it be unsuitable to your working environment, we can provide UPS solutions that will sit in the computer room adjacent to your servers.

 As specialists (since 1993) in Standby Power for IT infrastructures, we’re proud of our independence of any product manufacturer.
-The depth and breadth of our product expertise, combined with our extensive knowledge of IT requirements, ensures that you will receive a solution tailored to your specific needs.
+The depth and breadth of our product expertise, combined with our extensive knowledge of IT requirements, ensure that you will receive a solution tailored to your specific needs.

 For total peace-of-mind, we can provide a complete computer and server room standby power solution that includes site survey, solution design, installation project management, maintenance and remote monitoring of your UPS or generator.